 At times over the past four decades, the line between metaphor and reality has become blurred when these teams have met.

 There have been volatile flare-ups, outrageous moments of brilliance and historic matches.
 Old wounds have begun to heal but the scars remain.

 On Wednesday, the teams meet again in their second matches of Group B at Euro 2012.
-This was always destined to be more than a game, even before the Dutch lost to Denmark in their opening match on Saturday.
+This was always destined to be more than a game, even before the in their opening match on Saturday.

 If this titanic encounter needed added significance, it has got it now.
 Defeat by Germany on Wednesday would almost certainly see Netherlands knocked out of a tournament many predicated they would win.